Even with cultural similarities, cultures can still have cultural difficulties [4-min read]

-One of the biggest barriers between working effectively with these two cultures is and was language.
+One of the biggest barriers to working effectively with these two cultures is and was language.
 Even though the Chinese boss of the head office in Quito spoke Spanish, all the other people could only communicate in English with each other.
 And the level of English spoken on both sides wasn’t that terrific.

 The Two Cultures Compared